Nagendra1997/mesibo-documentation/new-rpi.md

 ### Install Sqlite

-Install sqlite and sqlite development package for your platform.
+Install sqlite and sqlite development package for your platform or OS installed on your Pi.
 An sqlite database is used by Mesibo, to store data on your Raspberry Pi device.

 #### Debian/Ubuntu
 ```